Milano BC 1946

-The Milano Baseball Club was a longtime member of the Serie A1 of the Italian Baseball League.
-The team was based in the city of Milan in Italy.
+The Milano Baseball Club 1946 is a professional baseball team that plays in the Italian Baseball League, based in the city of Milan.
+It is the oldest baseball club in Italy still in existence, and the only one to play in the country's first national championship in 1948.

-A successful team in the Serie A1, Milano won eight championship titles in a span of 13 seasons, 1958; from 1960 through 1962; from 1966–1968 and 1970, all under manager Luigi Cameroni.
-Besides, Milano won three straight European Cups from 1969–1971.
+A successful team in the Serie A1, Milano won eight championship titles in a span of 13 seasons, 1958; from 1960 through 1962; from 1966 to 1968 and 1970, all under manager Luigi Cameroni.
+Besides, Milano won three straight European Cups from 1969 to 1971.

 During their existence, the Milano club produced two of the four batting Triple Crown winners in Italian baseball history – Roberto Gandini in 1962 and Roberto Bianchi in 1991.